shreyansvmagdum-prog/IoT-Sensor-Data-Analysis/README.md

 ## ▶️ How to Run

-1. Open this notebook directly in **Google Colab**
+You can open and run this notebook directly in **Google Colab** using the link below:
-2. Click the button below to launch it:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/shreyansmagdum-prog/IoT-Sensor-Data-Analysis/blob/main/iot_sensor_analysis.ipynb)